 If you want to look at another candidate’s petitions and do not want copies, you can do so under direct supervision of Elections Department staff, but you cannot use this option if you want to check the signatures against the Voter Registration records.

 No. If you don’t “win” the Primary, or if you don’t get enough signatures to qualify for the Primary, you cannot run as a write-in or as an “Independent” candidate in the General Election.

 For more information see A.R.S. §16-312 and A.R.S. §16-341

 If your committee filed a Statement of Organization, your candidate committee remains open and “active” until you close it with a Termination Statement.
 When you terminate your committee, you must file a final Campaign Finance Report.

 You will be asked to vote a conditional provisional ballot at the vote center if you fail to show acceptable ID.
 Your vote will be counted if you bring acceptable ID back to the voting center on Election Day or to the County Recorder’s Office (or designated sites) by:

 3 Business days after any other Election

 You will be asked to vote a Provisional Ballot at a Vote Center if your name is not on the register, and if:

-If an early ballot was mailed to you or you voted early in person, you will vote a Provisional Ballot at a Vote Center.
+If voted an early ballot, you will vote a Provisional Ballot at a Vote Center.